thegrunge36/adaptive-video-encoder-releases/README.md

 --downscale-1080p-sdr             Downscale source to 1080p and convert to SDR.
                                   Applies tone mapping for non-HDR display compatibility.
 --no-debanding                    Disable the full anti-banding chain that runs by default:
-                                  final gradfun post-filter, libplacebo deband on the HDR→SDR path, conditional SAO activation on dark scenes, and the CRF bonus applied to dark-fraction-heavy shots.
+                                  final deband filter (native 10-bit), libplacebo deband on the HDR→SDR path, conditional SAO activation on dark scenes, and the CRF bonus applied to dark-fraction-heavy shots.
-                                  Use this on films with very heavy grain throughout where gradfun could smooth texture, or to reproduce the encoder behavior from before the anti-banding chain was added (legacy encodes).
+                                  Use this on films with very heavy grain throughout where deband smooths too much texture, or to reproduce the encoder behavior from before the anti-banding chain was added (legacy encodes).
 Off by default (anti-banding on).
 --base-crf BASE_CRF               Shifts the adaptive CRF baseline (default: 22.0).